vagprogrammer/PokeWhere/README.md

     endif

 > **Note:**
-> In order to switch variants, click on the variant selection button bottom left, and change the build variant accordingly, selecting from `devDebug`, `devRelease`, `stagingRelease`, etc.
+> In order to switch variants, click on the Build Variants section button bottom left, and change the build variant accordingly, selecting from `satagingDebug`, `stagingRelease`, `productionRelease`, etc.

 Also very important are the per-release source folders: